-Has your organisation taken action on any specific sustainability outcomes connected to its investment activities, including to prevent and mitigate actual and potential negative outcomes?
+Has your organisation taken action on any specific sustainability outcomes connected to its investment activities. including to prevent and mitigate actual and potential negative outcomes?

-- o (B) No, we have not yet taken action on any specific sustainability outcomes connected to our investment activities
+- (A) Yes, we have taken action on some of the specific sustainability outcomes connected to our investment activities - o (B) No, we have not yet taken action on any specific sustainability outcomes connected to our investment activities